acenet-arc/cpp_as_a_second_language/_episodes/class_member_functions.md

 >   a.display();
 > }
 > ~~~
-> What is the output from the above program when compiled and executed?
+> What is the output when the above file `member_function_variables.cpp` is compiled and executed?
 > <ol type="a">
 > <li markdown="1">
 > 1 1